DH2LM/TBTracker-STM32duino/README.md

 ## As of the test flight of March 8th 2025 some more issues showed up.
 These will be addressed in further revisions.
  - [ ] Change the design of the radio to use a TCXO to minimize drift and maximize frequency accuracy
  - [ ] Check how climbing speed is calculated.
-Negative climbing speeds were never provided.
+Negative climbing speeds were never provided
  - [ ] Add payload to APRS data to make it compatible with Sondehub
  - [ ] Add altitude to APRS telemetry, not just position
+ - [ ] Fix weather payload in APRS, or omit it if Sondehub is more suited